-When you launch the Request Spot Instances wizard from the Spot Requests page of the AWS Management Console, in the Configure Instance Details page, select a VPC from the Network drop-down.
+Using the AWS Management Console, when you launch the Request Spot Instances wizard from the Spot Requests page of the Amazon EC2 console, in the Configure Instance Details page, select a VPC from the Network drop-down.
+What the Network displays depends on whether or not your account supports a default VPC.
+(For more information, see Detecting Your Supported Platforms and Whether You Have a Default VPC.)